Board of Directors

 Harmon Parker, founder of BtGA, constructed his first footbridge in Kenya in 1997 in response to the need of a local village.
 Since then, he has built more than 46 footbridges in rural Kenya.
 In 2010, Harmon was selected as one of the world's Top Ten CNN Heroes.
 Harmon hopes the award will build awareness for the need of lifesaving bridges for poor communities around the world.

 Steven Parker is SVP Development –Restaurant Group for Focus Brands headquartered in Atlanta, Georgia.
-He has 30 years of experience in capital budgeting, scheduling, designing, and constructing multiple branded/non-branded restaurants, street side and retail outlets in airports, toll roads, and malls throughout the US, Canada, and Europe.
+In this role Steve is responsible for real estate, design and construction for Moe’s Southwest Grill, McAlister’s Deli and Schlotzsky’s Deli & Bakery.
+Steve has30 years of experience in capital budgeting, scheduling, designing and constructing multiple branded/non-branded restaurants street side and retail outlets in airports, toll roads and malls throughout the US, Canada and Europe.
+Prior to founding Crown Restaurant Consulting, Mr. Parker was Vice President of Design & Construction for SSP America, Vice President of Facility Development with HMSHost and held various positions with Marriott International’s Architecture & Construction Group.
 Steve enjoys time with his wife Monica, golf and playing guitar.

-Michele Atkins graduated from UK with a degree in Communications and Marketing.
+Michele Atkins graduated from the University of Kentucky with a degree in Communications and Marketing.
+After graduation, she held positions in Media buying and Marketing.
+Realizing a love for interior design, Michele worked for an interior design firm for 3 years.
 In 1999, Michele and Deanna Strother founded Vinewood Interior Design.
-Since 2005, Michele and her husband, Blaine, have owned and operated Allsports, a family business in Lexington, KY.
-She has served on her church’s board of trustees and various committees and has been an active volunteer and supporter of BtGA for many years.
+Since 2005, Michele and her husband, Blaine, have owned Allsports, Blaine’s family’s business in Lexington KY.
+She is currently involved in the day to day operation of the business with a focus on apparel buying, marketing, merchandising and store design.
+She has served on her church’s board of trustees and various committees and has also held numerous leadership and committee positions with the Fayette County Public School system.

 Tom Richards is a special services counselor for the County of Bucks: Youth Facilities.
 He has been an active volunteer with Bridging the Gap for over five years, bringing significant knowledge of the nonprofit sector.
 Tom holds his Masters Degree in Nonprofit Management from Eastern University.
 He is also a 1997 graduate of Juniata College where he attained a BS in Education.

-Josh Parker grew up in Kenya and has worked for several years in East Africa.
-His experience in the Non-Profit sector provides contextual knowledge of the people, cultures, and realities of life and work in East Africa.
+Josh Parker grew up in Kenya and has worked several years in East Africa, including South Sudan.
+His experience in the Non Profit sector provides contextual knowledge of the people, cultures, and realities of life and work in East Africa.
 Josh currently works full-time as a research manager for OneHope, a faith based non-profit that works in over 90 countries.
 Josh graduated from Azusa Pacific University in 2010 where he studied Sociology and Economics.
+He currently resides in Los Angeles and is excited to continue to serve BTGA in a formal capacity.
+In his spare time, Josh loves anything active and anything outdoors.

-Heidi Cramer is the Director of Major Giving at the Palomar Health Foundation.
+Heidi Cramer is the Director of Major Giving at the Palomar Health Foundation raising funds for the Palomar Medical Center.
 She is an emerging leader in the San Diego nonprofit sector bringing over nine years of proven fundraising achievement.
+Building relationships and harvesting financially sustainable partnerships with individual donors securing individual gifts in the $10,000 to $1,000,000 range.
+She has participated in Harvard Business School Club of San Diego Nonprofit learning program, Fieldstone Foundation's Emerging Nonprofit Leadership Group and obtained a certificate in Nonprofit Management from Nonprofit Management Solutions.
 She holds a Bachelors degree in Communications from California State University, Fullerton and is currently obtaining her Master’s degree in Nonprofit Leadership and Management at University of San Diego.
+She has served as the President of a local Toastmasters Club, a Chapter Advisor for USD's Alpha Chi Omega sorority, and is now actively involved with the Association of Fundraising Professionals and serves as a Mentor on the Membership Committee for the Junior League of San Diego.

-Chris Offen held several executive positions over the past few decades at pharmaceutical companies.
-Prior to retirement, he ran his own consulting business to the pharmaceutical industry.
-Chrisvolunteers at his local church, spearheading social justice programs.
+Chris Offen is presently retired.
+Previously, Chris held several executive positions over the past few decades at pharmaceutical companies.
+For the ten years prior to his retirement, he ran his own consulting business to the pharmaceutical industry focusing on marketing and alliance/acquisition development services.
+Since retirement, Chris has volunteered at his local church spearheading programs on social justice topics: refugee resettlement, racism, human trafficking, veteran reemergence back into society, immigration, to name a few.
 Chris has graduated with a MBA in Marketing and Sales Management and a BA in Biology.

 Technical Advisory Committee